lunatic-solutions/lunatic-rs/Readme.md

 ```

 Now you can just use the commands you were already familiar with, such as `cargo run`, `cargo test`
-and cargo is going to automatically build your project as a WebAssembly module and run it inside of
+and cargo is going to automatically build your project as a WebAssembly module and run it inside
 `lunatic`.

 ### Testing

 Lunatic provides a macro `#[lunatic::test]` to turn your tests into processes.
 Check out the
 `tests` folder for examples.

-If you want to forward some flags to the tests, you will need to use double `--`, the first
-tells cargo to forward the flags to lunatic, the second tells lunatic to forward the flags to the
-test.
-E.g. `cargo test -- -- --nocaputre`

 ### Supported lunatic features